Algorant/obsidian_backup/MV/Daily Notes/Archive/2023/October 2023/October 16th 2023.md

 We are probably going to move to an all new tech stack, including tools I am thus far unfamilar with such as [[Alteryx]] and [[redshift]], but as always I love learning new tools, and using [[Obsidian]] makes it super easy to keep track of where I'm at and where I'm going for each individual thing.

 Desk Organization continues to be a struggle.
 I've switched to the laptop during a work meeting to see how typing longform is on here.
 Not to bad.
 Still not relaxed but getting there.
 But ok, my desk.
 I made the decision to have kind of a "server corner" in the back corner.
-That should have the router, the laptop dock, the [[Blockclock]], the [[Nodebox]], and any kind of #nas situation I create in the future.
+That should have the router, the laptop dock, the [[Blockclock Micro]], the [[Nodebox]], and any kind of #nas situation I create in the future.
 I also should consider making the [[pihole]] and other things back there.

 On the other side, there's plenty of bills and stuff I need to move out of here.
 And finally with all of that is wiring.
 I can probably remove the [[Nodebox]] from HDMI and get it out from under the desk.
 But, slowly but surely I will make progress on it!